shekhargulati/30-seconds-of-java/README.md

 Counts the occurrences of a value in an array.

-Use Array.stream().filter().count() to count total number of values that equals the specified value.
+Use Arrays.stream().filter().count() to count total number of values that equals the specified value.

 ```java
 public static long countOccurrences(int[] numbers, int value) {